 The final House design was nestled into the hillside, driven by the Eameses’ decision to preserve the meadow and a row of eucalyptus trees.
-Imagine how different your experience of the site would be had the Bridge House been built, cantilevered across the meadow, splitting it in two.
+Imagine how different your experience of the site would be had the first design for the site been built instead.
+Called the Bridge House, it would have cantilevered across the meadow, splitting it in two.

-The hardscape and planting areas were defined early on, but plantings evolved through the years.
-A number of factors may have led to this evolution, whether a deepened understanding of the site, the changing availability of plants or simply how they matured.
+While the hardscape and planting areas were defined early on, the actual plantings evolved through the years.
+A number of factors may have led to this evolution, whether resulting from a deepened understanding of the site, the changing availability of plants or simply how they matured.

 Meadow and Trees

 The meadow moves between green and sere as the winter rain falls or the summer sun blazes.
-Typically, it is reseeded in advance of the winter rains, allowed to grow with supplemental watering through April and May (extended depending upon whether events were planned) and then allowed to die when the dry summer months came.
-In years of extended drought with scant winter rains, we stop reseeding and watering the meadow.
+Typically, it is reseeded in advance of the winter rains, encouraged to grow with supplemental watering through April and May (extended depending upon whether events were planned) and then allowed to die when the dry summer months came.
 As one visitor said: “The Eames House is the only place in LA where you can experience the seasons.”

 Around the perimeter of the property, the landscape was primarily native Californian plantings, notwithstanding non-natives such as the Eucalyptus, olives and pepper tree.
-Of course, the vast majority are eucalyptus trees.
+The trees surrounding the meadow and the Eames House are mainly the eucalyptus trees.
 When their leaves dropped, she and the gardeners would carefully pick up all the leaves from the paths, leaving only the brilliant red ones.

 At the end of the day, when Ray would arrive home from the Office, she would step out of her car, pause, inhale deeply and smile.
 It was always a joyful homecoming to the scent of the trees.